Bachelor of Government and International Relations

 • Non-formal learning through social experiences and hobbies.

 This degree will provide you with a deep understanding of policy, politics and power in the domestic and international spheres.
 You'll learn about political movements and institutions, processes of law making, diplomacy and global politics.
 You'll explore how democracy thrives or struggles to survive, and the strategies authoritarian leaders increasingly use to maintain their grip on power, among a range of other exciting topics in Political Science and International Relations.

 In your second and third years, you'll gain valuable specialised knowledge by completing one or two majors in International Relations, Political Science and Public Policy; or Security, Conflict and Human Rights.
 Throughout your studies, you'll gain the skills and training needed for pursuing your own career pathway, including taking dedicated employability courses and having opportunities to complete a work placement, field study trip, or parliamentary internship.

 As a guide, core subjects in this degree can include:

 • Listed and/or Free-choice electives

 • Comparative Political Institutions

 Plus there’s a selection of majors, minors and electives to choose from.
 As part of your application, you’ll be guided through how to get the right degree structure in place for you.

 For the award of Bachelor of Government and International Relations (BGovIntRel), you must successfully complete 240 credit points, made up of the core courses AND

-- 60 credit points for the International Relations major or Politics and Public Policy major; AND
+- 60 credit points for the International Relations major or Political Science and Public Policy major or Security, Conflict and Human Rights major; AND